721labs/partial-common-ownership/docs/security/deferred-semantic-findings.md

 its custom-ERC721-versus-OpenZeppelin 5 security comparison.
 Security 01 fixes
 the nested-foreclosure transfer corruption, Security 02 fixes the callback-before-initialization finding, and Security 03 fixes post-collection authorization plus takeover payment classification.
-The beneficiary exemption and inherited collection timestamp remain unchanged mechanism semantics.
-The foreclosed-unwrap custody-loss finding is the remaining open security remediation in this sequence and stays deferred until its separately authorized PR passes the same compatibility, migration, and deployment review.
+Security 04 fixes self-destination unwrap custody and metadata loss.
+The beneficiary exemption and inherited collection timestamp remain unchanged, deferred mechanism semantics.
+Adjacent direct-transfer accounting concerns are not reclassified by this fix and require separately authorized compatibility, migration, and deployment review.